What is Diaphoresis? Causes & Treatments

 Clinical Strength Antiperspirant

-While most antiperspirants are designed to use in the underarm area, your doctor may suggest using it on other areas of the body.
+While most antiperspirants are designed to be used in the underarm area, your doctor may suggest using it on other areas of the body.

 Botox Injections